assembly-edu/terms-of-service/privacy-statement.md

 In conjunction with this document, you should read the [Glossary of Terms](http://assembly.education/privacy/glossary) used within this statement, and also elsewhere on our site.

-### What is Assembly?
+### What is No More Marking?

-Assembly is a secure, cloud-based platform that connects to your school’s Management Information System (MIS) and extracts key elements of your school’s data and stores it in a way that allows you to connect other applications to your data.
-These applications allow you to extend, analyse and aggregate data you collect and store in school.
+No More Marking is a secure, cloud-based platform that allows schools to assess open-ended work by setting up tasks on paper, then scanning and uploading them before judges perform pair wise comparisons of the work.

 ### Privacy and Data Protection Statement

 __1. Introduction__

-Privacy and security are at the heart of everything we do at Assembly.
+Privacy and security are at the heart of everything we do at No More Marking.
 This statement explains the key measures we’ve put in place to ensure that a school’s data is kept secure and processed appropriately at all times.
 It also covers our commitments to you, and what we expect from schools in terms of privacy and data protection.

-For further detail, please refer to our full [Platform Terms of Service](http://assembly.education/terms), which provide a full explanation of how we process and protect data as well as what we require from schools to agree to before deciding to use our service.
+For further detail, please refer to our full [Platform Terms of Service](https://www.nomoremarking.com/terms), which provide a full explanation of how we process and protect data as well as what we require from schools to agree to before deciding to use our service.

 __2. Our Principles__